Quantum Walk Inspired Dynamic Adiabatic Local Search: Experiment Result

 \subsection{Adaptive Adiabatic Local Search Simulation With Various Coefficient Functions}

-We investigated the performance of the Adiabatic local search with three different coefficient functions ($f_{z}^{sine}, f_{z}^{ss}, f_{z}^{grid}$) as discussed in section \ref{sect:catcoefficient} by considering the sluggish period.
-The catalyst Hamiltonian is solely the $Z$ operator as we want a regular Oracle and it is only released during the sluggish period.
-Since the catalyst is only released during the sluggish period, the Hamiltonian evolution is identical to the original Adiabatic local search when the schedule is outside the sluggish period.
-Hence, by calculating the time spent during the sluggish period, where $s_{strt} \leq s \leq s_{stp}$, is a good indicator to determine the performance of the proposed models.
-We compute the running time spent during the sluggish period for each model as shown in Figure \ref{fig:ags-m-comparison-small_1}, \ref{fig:ags-m-comparison-small_2}.
+\black{In the previous section \ref{sect:m-qw-aqc-sim}, the proposed modifications are optimal, \black{in the sense that $T\sim\mathcal{O}(\sqrt{N})$ up to a minor constant factor}.
+For further improvement, the adaptive scheduling scheme is applied.
+The adiabatic path to be explored is therefore

+where $f(s) \in [f_{z}^{sine}, f_{z}^{ss}, f_{z}^{grid}]$ as seen in Eqn. (\ref{adapt_impv_func}).
+The catalyst Hamiltonian $Z$ operator is only employed during the sluggish period and hence $f(s) = 0 $ when $s \notin [s_{strt}^{slug}, s_{stp}^{slug}]$.
+The $H_0$ and $H_f$ are based on Eqn. (\ref{eqn:HamiltoniansAGS}).} As the catalyst is only employed within the sluggish period, to compare the performance of each proposed modification, one only needs to compute the running time within this period.

-In Figure \ref{fig:ags-m-comparison-small_1}, $f_{z}^{ss}$ behaves almost identically to the Adiabatic local search during the sluggish period.
-This implies sluggish time of $f_{z}^{ss}$ is minimally reduced while $f_{z}^{sine}$ and $f_{z}^{grid}$ provide significant improvements.
-The difference starts to magnify after $N$ reaches $2^{15}$.
-Both $f_{z}^{sine}$ and $f_{z}^{grid}$ have a reduced sluggish time over $75\%$ in comparison to the original Adiabatic local search when $N$ reaches $2^{25}$.
-The performance comparison between $f_{z}^{sine}$ and $f_{z}^{ss}$ provides an intuition that the grid search model should mainly be a polynomial containing $f_{z}^{sine}$. \\
+In Figure \ref{fig:ags-m-comparison-small_1}, $f_{z}^{ss}$ provides the minimal reduced sluggish time while $f_{z}^{sine}$ and $f_{z}^{grid}$ provide significant improvements.
+The difference in the runtimes becomes significant for $N\ge 2^{15}$.

-In Figure \ref{fig:ags-m-comparison-small_2}, $f_{z}^{sine}$ gradually outperforms the original Adiabatic local search after $N=2^{10}$ and remains almost as good as $f_{z}^{grid}$ till $N=2^{23}$.
+In Figure \ref{fig:ags-m-comparison-small_2}, both $f_{z}^{sine}$ and $f_{z}^{grid}$ have a reduced sluggish time over $75\%$ in comparison to the original adiabatic local search when $N$ reaches $2^{25}$. $f_{z}^{sine}$ gradually outperforms the original adiabatic local search after $N=2^{10}$ and remains almost as good as $f_{z}^{grid}$ till $N=2^{23}$.
 When $N =2^{25}$, the sluggish time of $f_{z}^{sine}$ is only twice that of $f_{z}^{grid}$.
-In general, the grid search is costly as we have to run 10 pairs of $(a, b)$ for slightly different $H(s)$ to examine.
+In general, the grid search is a costly procedure as we have to run 10 pairs of $(a, b)$ for slightly different $H(s)$ for each value of $N=2^n$.
 If the time reduction of sluggish period is not greater than $90\%$ of the original, it might be a better choice to use $f_{z}^{sine}$.
-Hence, for the near term it might be more beneficial to use $f_{z}^{sine}$ model, instead of the grid search model $f_{z}^{grid}$.
+For the near term it might be more beneficial to use $f_{z}^{sine}$ model, instead of the grid search model $f_{z}^{grid}$.